 - to see the work of the Foundation in action.

 - ELIZA GLUCKMAN

 Director, Government

 Art Collection, UK

-- 46 Your orchestration allowed each and every participant to extend the exuberance and warmth of Yinka's vision.
+- allowed each and every participant to extend the exuberance and warmth of Yinka's vision.
 It was an astonishing week.

-- MATTHEW ARMSTRONG

-Curator/Writer, US
+MATTHEW ARMSTRONG Curator/Writer, US